bkenez/k8s-crd-operator-example/README.md

    Replace `your-image-tag` with the desired tag for your Docker image.

 2. Set the image in values.yaml: Open the `values.yaml` file in the root directory of this Helm chart.
-Find the `operator.image.repository` and `operator.image.tag` fields and update them with the correct Docker image details.
+Find the `image` field and update it with the correct Docker image details.
 For example:

    ```yaml
     image: your-docker-repo/your-image:your-image-tag